 There are many possible causes of lower back pain, with the majority being mechanical in nature.
-It is often linked to spondylosis, the degeneration of the intervertebral discs of the spine due to everyday wear and tear.
-Additionally, there are some health conditions that have the potential to cause lower back pain.
+Lower back pain is often linked to spondylosis, the degeneration of the spine's intervertebral discs due to everyday wear and tear.
+Additionally, some health conditions have the potential to cause lower back pain.

-The majority of acute cases of lower back pain are linked to sprains or strains of the ligaments, tendons, or muscles, which support the lower back.
-This usually occurs when an individual moves in such a way as to overstretch the back, or lifts something too heavy, leading to a tear in the connective tissue.
+The majority of acute lower back pain cases are linked to sprains or strains of the ligaments, tendons, or muscles, which support the lower back.
+This usually occurs when an individual moves in such a way as to overstretch the back or lifts something too heavy, leading to a tear in the connective tissue.
 An injury from playing sport, a car accident, or any other circumstance, can ultimately lead to compression of the spine, herniated discs and compression of the nerves.

 Degeneration of the spine and intervertebral disc

-As people age, it is normal for the rubbery intervertebral discs of the spine to lose integrity through a process known as spondylosis.
-These discs are usually responsible for cushioning the individual bones of the spine as they move on each other during bending and flexion.
-In elderly individuals, the intervertebral discs are unable to provide this type of support to the lower back area, which can result in lower back pain.
+As people age, it is normal for the spine's rubbery intervertebral discs to lose integrity through a process known as spondylosis.
+These discs are usually responsible for cushioning the spine's individual bones as they move on each other during bending and flexing.
+In elderly individuals, the intervertebral discs cannot provide this type of support to the lower back area, which can result in lower back pain.

-When the intervertebral discs become weakened, any significant degree of compression can lead to a change in positioning which makes them bulge outwards.
+When the intervertebral discs become weakened, any significant degree of compression can lead to a change in positioning, making them bulge outwards.
 This is known as herniation.
 Lower back pain can also result from this.

-Spinal stenosis is another condition which causes back pain.
-It involves narrowing of the spinal column in one area at least.
+Spinal stenosis is another condition that causes back pain.
+It involves the narrowing of the spinal column in one area at least.
 This can lead to an increase in pressure on the surrounding nerves.
-Spondylolisthesis is another condition in which there is displacement of a spinal vertebra, due to it slipping out of place.
+Spondylolisthesis is another condition in which there is a spinal vertebra displacement due to it slipping out of place.
 This can also press against the nerves and cause lower back pain.

-If a spine nerve root is compressed, inflamed, or otherwise injured, the pressure on the nerve can lead to pain, numbness or other sensations such as tingling, in various areas of the body, depending on the nerve that was affected.
+If a spinal nerve root is compressed, inflamed, or otherwise injured, the pressure on the nerve can lead to pain, numbness, or other sensations such as tingling in various areas of the body, depending on the nerve that was affected.
 Radiculopathy is the term for this condition, and it is commonly associated with herniated discs that damage a spinal nerve root.